kyegomez/swarms/README.md

 Thank you for being a part of our project!

 ---
-# Roadmap

-Please checkout our [Roadmap](DOCS/ROADMAP.md) and consider contributing to make the dream of Swarms real to advance Humanity.

 ## Optimization Priorities

 1. **Reliability**: Increase the reliability of the swarm - obtaining the desired output with a basic and un-detailed input.